nathanmandell99/QuickTask/README.md

 # QuickTask
-A simplistic but clean task manager for web, iOS, and Android.
+A clean, simplistic task manager for web, iOS, and Android.

 ## Set-up